major nonfuel-mineral-producing areas in Virginia

 Source: Virginia Department of Environmental Quality (DEQ), Environmental Data Mapper

-sand and grave mining is most common in the loose sedimentary formations of the Coastal Plain
+sand and gravel mining is most common in the loose sedimentary formations of the Coastal Plain

 Source: Virginia Department of Mines, Minerals, and Energy, "Mineral And Fossil Fuel Production In Virginia (1999-2003)," Sand and gravel extraction sites in Virginia with active permits during 1999-2003 (Figure 6)